Cataract Surgery - an Evolving Technology

 By some estimates, cataract surgery is the most commonly performed surgical procedure in the world.
 In the United States alone, 2.3 million cataract surgeries were performed last year.
 The baby boomers are accounting for an dramatic increase in these numbers over the last few years.

 Restoration of vision after removing the human lens has been made very accurate with the advent of new technology intraocular lenses.
 These small lenses, made of acrylic polymer or silicone, are implanted into the eye at the time of cataract surgery and refocus the light, often more accurately than the human lens ever did!
-Now, multifocal intraocular lenses are used to not only repair the vision, but also to restore near vision lost to aging of the focusing muscle in the eye!
+Now, multifocal intraocular lenses are used to not only repair the vision, but also to restore near vision lost to aging!

 It is not only possible to reverse the effects of aging but now we can "turn the clock back" if you will, and restore the reading vision lost to "peeper" glasses after age 40!

-We have much experience with multi-focal and Toric Intraocular lens implants for our cataract surgery patients.
-These newer type lenses correct optical error surgically to allow greater freedom from spectacle and contact lens correction.Be sure to see the web page entitled "ReSTOR and Tecnis Multifocal IOLs" for more information.
+We have much experience with multi-focal and Toric (astigmatism correcting) Intraocular lens implants for our cataract surgery patients.
+These newer type lenses correct optical error surgically to allow greater freedom from spectacle and contact lens correction.Be sure to see the web page entitled "Extended depth of focus and Toric IOLs” for more information.